Updates

 • Essay Perspective: Balancing technological intervention with ecological sustainability.

-Institutional Framework and Implementation
+Institutional Framework and Implementation in India

 The coastal erosion mitigation in India is supported by both national and global institutional architectures.
 The National Centre for Coastal Research (NCCR) monitors changes along the Indian shoreline, while policies like the Coastal Regulation Zone (CRZ) Notification, 2019 guide interventions.
 Within this framework, geotubing has emerged as an eco-engineering tool to curb erosion effectively in locations such as Poonthura, Kerala.